Janice E. Lichtenwalter Obituary (2021) Lexington Clipper-Herald

 Janice is survived by her husband, Wayne of Lexington; her three sons, Mark (Tracy) Lichtenwalter of Elwood, Michael (Kim) Lichtenwalter of Murrieta, Calif. and Matt (Kamie) Lichtenwalter of Minneapolis, Kan.; grandchildren, Linda Lichtenwalter of Omaha, Casey Johnson (fiancé Julia) of Parachute, Colo., Danielle (Blake) Thompson of Roswell, N.M., Harley (Brandon) Martin of Alto, Ga., Faith (Shaun) Montoya of Ruidoso, N.M., Damion Keyes of Plainville, Kan., and Claire and Lance Lichtenwalter of Minneapolis, Kan.; step-grandchildren, Sarah (Joey) Sivula of Oceanside, Calif., Rylee Cronin of Temecula, Calif., and Ronni Cronin of Temecula, Calif.; numerous great-grandchildren; brother, Gil Wilcox of Holdrege; sisters, Irene Kenning of Elwood and Delores (Paul) Kenning-Plummer of Elwood; brother-in-law, Kent (Carolyn) Lichtenwalter of Grand Island and a sister-in-law, Peggy (LaVon) Sumption of Lincoln; as well as nieces, nephews, extended family and friends.

-Besides her parents, Janice was preceded in death by her granddaughter, Laura Lichtenwalter; great-granddaughter, Cerenity; brothers-in-law, Brian and Denny Kenning and a sister-in-law, Ina Wilcox.
+Besides her parents, Janice was preceded in death by her granddaughter, Laura Lichtenwalter; great-granddaughter, Cerenity; brothers-in-law, Bryan and Denny Kenning and a sister-in-law, Ina Wilcox.